Agile-Solutions-GB-Ltd/agileupstate/README.md

 by the pipelines.
 These environment values that are exported can then be used by this project and other utilities such as terraform, ansible and powershell.

+`SIAB_DOMAIN`: Cloud DNS services might in some cases provide a DNS domain that is not the same as the public internet domain required by the project, for example server1.uksouth.cloudapp.azure.com might optionally be server1.meltingturret.io.

 `username/password`: These values are common across the environment, for example Ubuntu Azure images use a `username=azureuser`, and so it simplifies configuration if the same credentials are used for Linux and Windows environments running in Azure for administration access, client administration access as well as PFX certificate files used on Windows for WinRM certificate authentication.
 For AWS `ubuntu` is the username for Ubuntu images the same approach can be taken there.

 **Required environment inputs:**

+> These values should be setup in your CD platforms environment variables.

 ```shell
 export SIAB_ID=001